Corey Bailey

 curve.
 It’s even steeper today.

-and tapes recorded on different format recorders are not interchangeable.
-For
+format recorders are generally not interchangeable.

-maintenance issue: Tape recorders are very complicated electro-mechanical
+This brings up the maintenance issue: Tape recorders are very complicated electro-

-restoring old professional tape decks for archival purposes.
-As you might
+talented technicians that specialize in restoring old professional tape decks for

-refurbished and good used ones can still be found.
+decks.
+Some have been expertly refurbished and good used ones can still be

 For those who are new to analog audio tape recording, here is a link to a student

-primer provided by the University of California, Santa Cruz titled Analog Tape
+primer provided by the University of California, Santa Cruz titled: Analog Tape

 Recorders.
 Check out the Analog Tape page in my glossaries section for some